How to Re-engage Your Church Volunteers

 9. Remember: Serving Is Discipleship

 Volunteer engagement is not just about filling spots on a schedule.
-It is about discipleship.
-When someone serves, they are learning to use their gifts for the Kingdom, building community, and growing in faith.
+It’s about discipleship.
+When someone serves, they are learning to utilize their gifts for the Kingdom, building community, and deepening their faith.

-Every time you invite someone to step into service, you are encouraging them to take a step closer to Jesus.
+Every time you invite someone to step into service, you’re encouraging them to take a step closer to Jesus.
 Serving is where spiritual formation often happens most deeply, because people discover that God can use their hands, voices, and hearts to make a real difference.

 10. Set a Tone of Joy